Framartin/MeasureNetNeutrality/MLab/ShaperProbe/README.md

 $ ./init.sh  # on the Databases folder
 8. you can now (and only now) execute main.sh
 $ ./main.sh
-Be patient because it will take a lot of time... (~1.5 week)
+Be patient because it will take a lot of time... (~1.5 week on a little server, ~4 days on a good server).
+Please note that mysql commands will use 100% of one of your CPU's core for aprox.
+13 hours, this is because the join to find the country works with a between's condition and is very long).
 9. You can execute main.sh (and updateGeolite.sh) regulary thanks to cron, for example once a week.

 BECAREFUL : Execute ONLY one instance of main.sh at the same time !

 ## About Shaperprobe